Iron and Steel

 It is also possible to improve the qualities of pig iron by working the iron until its impurities separate into grains or flakes embedded in a matrix of nearly pure iron.
 This wrought iron is very ductile, but also quite soft.

 In 1941, the Japanese Empire included Korea and Manchuria, which had large deposits of iron ore.
-Manchuria also had large deposits of coal, such as that at Fushun, but the ore in Korea was refined using electric furnaces drawing on the considerable hydroelectric potential at sites such as Fusenko.
-Coking coal came from the Kaiping and Luanchow fields of North China.
+Manchuria also had large deposits of coal, such as that at Fushun, as did Korea, and additional coking coal came from the Kaiping and Luanchow fields of North China.
+Special steel alloys were manufactured from pig iron in Korea using electric furnaces drawing on the considerable hydroelectric potential at sites such as Fusenko.
 Japan would seize additional iron ore fields in the Philippines and the Netherlands East Indies, but there was never enough shipping to adequately exploit these.
-Production peaked at 5.6 million tons in 1944.
+Japanese iron production peaked at 5.6 million tons in 1944.

-Iron prodution in China was badly disrupted by the war, peaking at just 10,000 tons per year in 1943.
+Iron production in China was badly disrupted by the war, peaking at just 10,000 tons per year in 1943.
 This was a tenth of the 1931 figure.

 Alloying Metals